 We are a standing committee comprised of independent directors as currently defined by SEC regulations and the applicable listing standards of the NYSE.
-The Board has determined that one of the members of the Audit Committee is an "audit committee financial expert" as defined by applicable SEC rules and regulations.
+The Board has determined that at least one of the members of the Audit Committee is an "audit committee financial expert" as defined by applicable SEC rules and regulations.
 We operate under a written charter adopted by the Board.
-A copy of the charter is available free of charge on the Company's website at www.matadorresources.com under "Investors-Corporate Governance."
+A copy of the charter is available free of charge on the Company's website at www.matadorresources.com under "Investors - Corporate Governance."

 We annually select the Company's independent auditors.
-If the shareholders do not ratify the appointment of Grant Thornton at the Annual Meeting, the Audit Committee will reconsider the appointment of the independent auditors.
+If the shareholders do not ratify the appointment of KPMG at the Annual Meeting, the Audit Committee will reconsider the appointment of the independent auditors.

 Management is responsible for the Company's internal controls and the financial reporting process.
-The independent auditors are responsible for performing an independent audit of the Company's consolidated financial statements in accordance with auditing standards generally accepted in the United States of America and issuing a report thereon.
+The independent auditors are responsible for performing an independent audit of the Company's consolidated financial statements in accordance with the standards of the United States Public Company Accounting Oversight Board and issuing a report thereon.
 As provided in our charter, our responsibilities include the monitoring and oversight of these processes.

 Consistent with our charter responsibilities, we have met and held discussions with management and the independent auditors.
-In this context, management and the independent auditors represented to us that the Company's consolidated financial statements for the fiscal year ended December 31, 2012 were prepared in accordance with U.S. generally accepted accounting principles.
-We reviewed and discussed the consolidated financial statements with management and the independent auditors and discussed with the independent auditors matters required to be discussed by Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1.
+In this context, management and the independent auditors represented to us that the Company's consolidated financial statements for the fiscal year ended December 31, 2013 were prepared in accordance with U.S. generally accepted accounting principles.
+We reviewed and discussed the consolidated financial statements with management and the independent auditors and discussed with the independent auditors matters required to be discussed by Auditing Standard No. 16, as amended (AICPA, Professional Standards, Vol. 1.
 AU Section 380), as adopted by the Public Company Accounting Oversight Board in Rule 3200T.